Democrito/repositorios/OLED/Lines/readme.md

 * DC: Data / Command
 * CS: Chip Select (reverse logic)

-**The rest of the pins are common to both modules and work as follows:**
+The rest of the pins (startln, nextln, print and done) are common to both modules and it is [explained later](https://github.com/Democrito/repositorios/tree/master/OLED/Lines#how-to-memorize-lines-and-paint-on-the-screen).

+## Pagination and screen type (SH vs SSD)

-This circuit works by paging.
+This circuit works by pagination.
 The SH1106 always works by paging, and the SSD130x allows you to page or send 1024 bytes in a row.
 The configuration in this case is common to both screens (by paging).
 The [Adafruit libraries](https://learn.adafruit.com/monochrome-oled-breakouts/arduino-library-and-examples) also work like this to maintain compatibility between the two displays.

 ![](https://github.com/Democrito/repositorios/blob/master/OLED/Lines/img/Pages%20OLED.PNG)